 The Neighbors: Occupations

-of the working population is employed in executive, management, and professional occupations.
 The second most important occupational group in this neighborhood is

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 24.0% of the residents employed.
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 23.9% of the residents employed.

 Other residents here are employed in manufacturing and laborer occupations

-(15.4%), and 12.6% in clerical, assistant, and tech support occupations.
+(18.0%), and 14.6% in clerical, assistant, and tech support occupations.

 The Neighbors: Ethnicity / Ancestry

-with concentrations of residents of one or
+and important to understand: places with concentrations of people of one or

 In the Lakewood neighborhood in North Little Rock, AR, residents

-most commonly identify their ethnicity or ancestry as English
+most commonly identify their ethnicity or ancestry as English (10.3%).

 The Neighbors: Languages